mobizt/FirebaseClient/README.md

 - ### Examples

-With this library, you can use async functions with or without the callback functions.
-The sync functions are also supported.
+This library supports sync and async usage modes.
+In the async mode, you can work with or without the callback functions.

-Because of all information from operating result, error and debug information are stored in the `AsyncResult`.
+The information included error and debug information and response payload from the operations are stored in the `AsyncResult` class object.

-Library usage is very flexible which `AsyncResult` can be defined by user or create instantly internally and accessing from within callback, depending on the use cases, which this is how the library examples are organized.
+Library usage is very flexible which `AsyncResult` can be defined by user or create instantly internally and accessing from within the callback function, depending on the use cases, which this is how the library examples are organized.

-You can choose externally provided `AsyncResult` used with sync or async without callback to save the stack memory usage.
+You can choose externally provided `AsyncResult` used with sync or async function without the callback to save the stack memory usage.

-Then the examples provided by this library can be divided into two use cases i.e. `Async` (with `Callback` and `NoCallback`) and `Sync` operations.
+Then the examples provided by this library can be divided into two main use cases i.e. `Async` (with `Callback` and `NoCallback`) and `Sync` operations.

-For Firebase services, inside the `Async` and `Sync` folders, the examples based on the Firebase REST APIs are located.
-The additional cases examples are also included in those folders.

-For user that ever used the other legacy Firebase library for Realtime database, the examples in the `Simple` folder under the `RealtimeDatabase` folder, provide the basic usage that is enough for simple use.

-The `App` folder contains 3 sub folders:
+The `App` folder contains 3 sub folders for dealing with `FilebaseApp` or authentication task handler:

-- `AppInitialization` folder is for authentication examples.
+- `AppInitialization` folder is for the different types of authentications examples.

-- `NetworkInrerfaces` folder is for neiworking examples.
+- `NetworkInrerfaces` folder is for the networks examples.

-- `UserManagement` folder is for Google authentication examples to manage user.
+- `UserManagement` folder is for Firebase user management examples.

 The following section will provide the basic (bare minimum) code example and the links: for the examples, class and functions description and Google API documentation.